 During the summer, students must remove personal items from the residence halls.
 Since we have such a large number of out-of-state students, many choose to rent a storage unit to share with fellow students and store larger items.
 Eckerd students get a discounted price from some nearby storage facilities.

-Parents typically make their plans early in the student’s senior year since popular hotels near campus (on St. Pete Beach) often book quickly.
+Parents typically make their plans early in the student’s senior year since popular hotels near campus often book quickly.
 Families wishing to make reservations for a post-graduation lunch at local restaurants should do so within a few months of graduation, especially if it is a large party.

 Parents should arrive early on the morning of Commencement because parking is limited.
-Eckerd’s graduation is unique because it takes place on their private South Beach.
+Eckerd’s commencement is unique because it takes place on South Beach.
 This means that you should dress accordingly.
-Designate a meeting place after the ceremony, as there are many people in attendance and it will be easier to find your student if you have a pre-determined location to meet.
+Designate a meeting place after the ceremony, as there are many people in attendance and it will be easier to find your student if you have a predetermined location to meet.